 What Is Dual Diagnosis?

 When you have a dual diagnosis, it means you have both a substance use disorder and a mental health diagnosis simultaneously.
-Dual diagnosis conditions often share similar root causes and overlapping symptoms, making treating one disease without acknowledging the impacts of the other very difficult and not beneficial to you.
-If you have a dual diagnosis, the best option is to complete an addiction treatment program at a facility where treatment professionals are trained to address co-occurring disorders.
-Dual diagnosis treatment allows the individual and the treatment team to focus on all areas of the problem providing the most comprehensive opportunity for recovery.
+Dual diagnosis conditions often share similar root causes and overlapping symptoms.
+Treating one disease without acknowledging the impacts of the other is very difficult and not beneficial to you.

 The Importance of Dual Diagnosis Treatment Centers in California

-Data provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) over 8.5 million adults (or approximately 4%) over the age of eighteen struggled with a dual diagnosis in 2017.
-Most dual diagnosis treatment centers in California provide programs that consist of several parts, including detox, assessment, treatment, and aftercare.
-A quality dual diagnosis treatment program will include elements that address both your addiction and mental health needs.
-If necessary, depending on the duration and severity of your addiction, the first step in treatment will be detox.
-The detox process is crucial to help cleanse your body of substances, allowing you to begin your journey to sobriety safely.
+Data provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that over 8.5 million adults (or approximately 4%) over the age of eighteen struggled with a dual diagnosis in 2017.
+Most dual diagnosis treatment centers in California offer programs that consist of several components, including detoxification, assessment, treatment, and aftercare.
+A quality dual diagnosis treatment program includes elements that address both your addiction and mental health needs.

-Without detox, it is considerably more difficult to completely immerse yourself in the therapy process as issues such as cravings, triggers, and even relapse are in the way.
-During your treatment, you will have the opportunity to participate in a range of therapies, including group, individual, and family counseling sessions.
+Without detox, it is considerably more difficult to completely immerse yourself in the therapy process.
+Issues such as cravings, triggers, and even relapse get in the way.
+During your treatment, you have the opportunity to participate in a range of therapies, including group, individual, and family counseling sessions.
 In many programs, 12-step programs are also available.
-As your treatment comes to an end, your providers will work with you to design a robust aftercare plan that includes ongoing therapy and support throughout the earliest (and often most challenging) days of recovery.

-Although all programs strive to provide evidence-based, comprehensive treatment to help you overcome your struggle with drugs or alcohol, they may not offer adequate co-occurring disorder therapy to help provide a deeper understanding of the roots of both conditions.
 Therefore, it is critical to research each program you consider before committing to one that may not meet all your treatment needs.
-If you would like to learn more about how a dual diagnosis treatment center in California can help you, reach out to the team at Cal Recovery today.
+If you would like to learn more about how a dual diagnosis treatment center in California can help you, reach out to the team today.